 How to Prioritize Your Grocery Spending

-One strategy to consider is to set aside money each month automatically so you have enough to spend on food.
+One strategy to consider is to set aside money each month so you have enough to spend on food.
+A grocery budget calculator could help you plan and track your grocery expenses.
 Another option is to put groceries as one of the top line items in your monthly budget so you don’t forget to set aside money for it first.

-It’s also important to scrutinize how much you spend on food and the choices you make in the grocery store aisles.
-It could be that your grocery budget is fine, but you may need to reel in how much you spend on certain ingredients or find cheaper alternatives.
+It’s also important to assess how much you spend on food and the choices you make in grocery store aisles.
+Your grocery budget may be sufficient, but you may need to spend less on certain ingredients or find cheaper product alternatives.

 How to Stay Within Your Grocery Budget